What is a project charter in project management?

 - Act as a contract, holding all participants accountable for their roles and responsibilities.

 If your organization doesn’t have a project charter template, you are free to include the information you find most beneficial.
-The more thorough your project charter, the more convincing it will be and the better reference it’ll become.
+The more thorough your project charter, the more convincing it will be and the better a reference it’ll become.
 Every charter should include some variation on the following categories.

 Name your project, and make the title as specific as you can.
 A project name like “HR Initiative” or “Software Update” doesn’t describe why you would like to implement this project and isn’t easy to differentiate from other project charters.
 Titles like “New Company Wellness Program” or “Software Update to Improve UX for Mobile Payments” define your goal right away.
-Also give a brief description of what the project will entail.

 If you haven’t already done so earlier in the project charter, explain how much the project will cost and where the money will come from.
 This section could also list any additional resources needed to execute your plan.

-What do you plan to accomplish with this project?
-How does this project fit into your company’s larger goals?
 What product, service, or result will you deliver when you finish the project?
 Since project charters are more flexible, you could include information in this section about your measurements for success in this project.
 How will you determine whether you have accomplished your goal?
 Which metrics will you use?

 Team roles and responsibilities